Barbara Fallenbaum's Painting of a pair of White Great Egrets in mating plumage.

 - Painting is sold framed.
 The frame is solid wood and custom for this painting.
 We finish each one with an undercoated metallic glaze and a nice cream crackle top coat, giving an elegant coastal feel.
 Each frame is a unique piece of art by itself!

-- Can be sold unframed, contact studio for details.
+- Can be sold framed or unframed.

 - The logo watermark that you may see on your screen will not be on the painting you receive.